frb-mpls-cde/survey-of-native-nations-support/02 Okta How-to Guide.md

 1. Set up your multifactor authentication with your email address.
 2. Then click “Setup” on the option.
-3. Enter your email.
+3. Enter your email address.
-4. A code will be sent to your phone number or email.
+4. A code will be sent to your email.
 5. Retrieve the code and then enter the code into the Okta website.
 6. Click “Continue”